vbetsch/mastermind/docs/design-patterns.md

 ## Memento

-I've decided to use this behavioral pattern to manage game saves and restores.
-When I save a game, it will create a snapshot of the state of the game and save it in a history.
+I've decided to use this behavioral pattern to manage session saves and restores.
+When I save a game, it will create a snapshot of the state of the session and save it in a history.
 When I need to resume a game, the capture will be retrieved from the history and restored to the exact state it was in.